James French (rugby union): Munster

+Ulster

+French joined United Rugby Championship club Ulster ahead of the 2023–24 season, and left at the end of the season, signing for the Cornish Pirates.

 Ireland

 Selected in the Ireland under-20s squad for the 2018 Six Nations Under 20s Championship, French featured off the bench in Ireland's opening round 34–24 defeat against France on 2 February 2018, before making further substitute appearances against Italy, Wales, and England, as well as earning a start against Scotland.
 French again won selection for the under-20s, this time in the squad for the 2018 World Rugby Under 20 Championship, though he was forced to withdraw from the squad before the opening fixture against France due to a tournament-ending knee injury.